 Portuguese wine lists (ask for the lista de vinhos) don’t just distinguish between tinto (red), branco (white) and rosé, but between verde (“green”, meaning young, acidic and slightly sparkling) and maduro (“mature”, meaning the wines you’re probably accustomed to).
 You’ll find a decent selection from around the country in even the most basic of restaurants, and often in half-bottles, too.

 Some of the best-known maduros are from the Douro region: the reds tend to be expensive, though a good, crisp, reasonably priced white is Planalto.
 Red wines from the Dão region (a roughly triangular area between Coimbra, Viseu and Guarda, around the River Dão) taste a little like burgundy, and they’re available throughout the country.
 Quinta de Cabriz from Carregal do Sal (near Viseu) is an excellent mid-range Dão red.
 The Alentejo is another area with a growing reputation – wines from Reguengos de Monsaraz have the strength and full body typical of that region, notably the Monte Velho reds and Esporão Reserva whites from the Herdade de Esporão vineyard.
-Among other smaller regions offering interesting wines are Colares near Sintra (rich reds), Bucelas in the Estremadura (crisp, dry whites) and Alenquer from Ribatejo (refreshing whites).
+Among other smaller regions offering interesting wines are Colares near Sintra (rich reds), Bucelas in the Estremadura/Lisboa region (crisp, dry whites) and Alenquer from Ribatejo (refreshing whites).